 You're a co-owner of a small chain of travel agencies, with locations in the Los Angeles, Washington D.C., and Chicago areas.
-You and your business partners are interested in expanding your travel services this year to include luxury travel tours, and preliminary Internet research has convinced you that the baby boomer generation—people between the ages of 52 and 70—is your most promising target market.
+You and your business partners are interested in expanding your travel services this year to include luxury travel tours, and preliminary Internet research has convinced you that the baby boomer generation—people born between 1946 and 1964—is your most promising target market.
 Although this generation is often overlooked by marketers, some interesting statistics indicate that the high discretionary income, growing spending power, and vast numbers of baby boomers make them the most desirable market for luxury products and services.

-Your partners agree that expanding the business to include luxury travel services is sure to increase profits, and baby boomers seem to be the perfect group to target.
-Being conservative in business, they want to start small—choose one travel agency and launch the new services there first.
-But which agency location—Los Angeles, Washington D.C., or Chicago—is the best option?
-On a friend's recommendation, you decide to search Esri's gallery of featured maps hoping to finding one that contains the demographic information you need to answer this question.
-After a couple of minutes of searching, you are fortunate to discover a great, publicly available web map in Living Atlas that contains data about generations including baby boomers, your target market.
-Using the ArcGIS Online map viewer, you'll see how to analyze the map visually and use tools such as bookmarks and pop-ups to find the best location for the launch of the new services.
+Your partners agree that adding luxury travel services to the business is sure to increase profits, and baby boomers seem to be the perfect target group.
+Being conservative in business, you want to start small—choose one travel agency and launch the new services there first.
+But which agency location is the best option?
+While browsing Esri's gallery of featured maps, you discover a publicly available web map in Living Atlas that contains demographic data about generations including baby boomers, your target market.
+Using Map Viewer, you'll analyze this map visually and use tools such as bookmarks and pop-ups to find the best location for launching your luxury travel services.

 Examine the map and legend

 You'll start by opening the map you found in Living Atlas.

 - In a browser, go to https://www.arcgis.com/home/webmap/viewer.html?webmap=866f3ab5307240d49f62ba95c2f452ca.